-Services are available for children with vision and hearing disabilities from birth to 2 and all students with disabilities ages 3 through age 22 Students who are gifted may receive services from kindergarten through grade 12.
+Services are available for all students with disabilities ages 3 through age 22.
+Students who are gifted may receive services from kindergarten through grade 12.
 These services are described in the Exceptional Student Education Policies and Procedures (SP&P manual) which is approved by the Florida Department of Education and the School Board of Okeechobee County.